GalaXy11232/GalaXy11232/README.md

 - 👋 Hi, I’m GalaXy;
 - 👀 I’m interested in programming in general;
 - 🌱 I’m currently learning Javascript, HTML and Python;
-- 📫 How to reach me:
+- 📫 How to reach me: You can't
- 	- Discord: ice!GalaXyﾉʙꜰᴀ#5520